 \subsection{Exponential periods}

-Professor M.~Waldschmidt asked us for the possible extension of our result in the case of \emph{exponential periods}, which are number that can be written as an absolutely convergent integral of the product of an algebraic function with the exponential of an algebraic function over a semi-algebraic set where all polynomials appearing in the integral have algebraic coefficients.
+Prof.~Waldschmidt asked us about a possible extension of our results in the case of \emph{exponential periods}, i.e. numbers which can be written as values of absolutely convergent integrals of the product of an algebraic function with the exponential of another algebraic function over a semi-algebraic set where all polynomials appearing in the integral have algebraic coefficients.
 A typical example is

 It seems possible, using the same techniques, to find a reduction of exponential periods considering the exponential part as a volume form and generalizing our procedure over the non-exponential part, i.e. a reduction of the form